UK - Marrakech

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport and your direct, scheduled British Airways flight to Marrakech.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Marrakech.
 On arrival we transfer to the Riad Al Jazira (4T).
 The rest of the day is at leisure to relax in the riad or wander through the streets of this fascinating, fast-paced city.

 Marrakech is a former imperial city of Arab and African character, reflecting the city’s role as a caravan station on trans-Saharan trade routes.
 We take time to explore the city this morning, with sights like the 12th century Koutoubia mosque.
 Standing 225 feet high, it is one of the largest, most beautiful mosques in the western Muslim world, with a Moorish minaret that can be seen for miles.
 We may also see the Menara Gardens, the Saadian Tombs, the Bahia Palace and gardens that captures the essence of Islamic and Moroccan styles, and Djemaa el-Fna.
 This main square is full of entertainers, singers, storytellers, snake charmers and acrobats.
 This evening we take dinner in a traditional palace in the old Medina, where kings and queens have dined.

 Enjoy a morning at leisure before we take a horse and carriage to the Majorelle Garden.
 French painter Jacques Majorelle spent 40 years creating this enchanting garden of exotic plants and cacti, and pools filled with water lilies and lotus flowers.
 As we take a stroll through the garden, you are bound to spot numerous birds enjoying this serene haven.
 We return to the medina for a lesson on Moroccan cooking.
 Glean the secrets of Moroccan culinary art as a reputed cook prepares a delicious Moroccan recipe for us.